felipepimentel/pepperpy-core/docs/index.md

 ## Overview

-PepperPy Core is a powerful utility library designed to accelerate Python project development through:
+PepperPy is a powerful utility library designed to accelerate Python project development through:

 - **Productivity Acceleration**: Rich set of tools and utilities that eliminate boilerplate code
 - **Security by Design**: Built-in security features and best practices